 The 1939 Register records the family living at 17 Vale Road, Worcester Park.
 The 19 year old Samuel's occupation is listed as "Clerical Record Research".
 His 21 year old sister Eileen was a "National Cash Ledger Machine Operator".
 The 57 year old William was a "Clerk Messenger", and the 51 year old Lily undertook the conventional "unpaid domestic duties."

 Samuel served with 77 Squadron which, in the early days of WW2, was part of Bomber Command's No 4 Group.
-The Squadron was equipped with Armstrong-Whitworth Whitleys - which, until the arrival of the Avro Lancaster, was the RAF's heaviest bomber.
+The Squadron was equipped with Armstrong-Whitworth Whitleys - which, as illustrated below, flew in a distinctively nose-down attitude.
+(Until the arrival of the Avro Lancaster, the Whitley was the RAF's heaviest bomber.)

 An Armstrong-Whitworth Whitley V bomber, circa 1940 RAF official photograph - public domain